seongryoo/strudel.js/readme.md

 # strudel.js

-A simple way to handle dynamic, conditional values for HTML attributes. :heart:
+A simple way to handle HTML attributes that change in reaction to keyboard interaction! :heart:

 Having complex interactive elements on a web page often requires conditional updating of attribute values like `tabindex`, `aria-hidden`, or even `aria-label`. strudel.js automates the dynamic attribute values, so you don't have to manually change them on every user interaction!